macimax/WIKI_STEPMANIA/MessageCommands.md

 Executed when any button is pressed.
 You must have CodeNames set in the respective screen in metrics.ini for this to function correctly.

+### StorageDevicesChangedMessageCommand

+Executed when the state of a memory card changes.
+(Refer to the MemoryCardState Enum for more info)

 ### Condition

 While not exactly a command, it is something you can put inside your Actor.
 If it evaluates to false the Actor will not be shown.

+Many more global commands can be found by looking at MessageManager.cpp in the source.

 # Screen Specific